moesteelo/Analytics_Built_In_PythonFunctions/README.md

 ### 7) Range Function

 - **The `range()` function returns a sequence of numbers with a specified length.
 It takes in three arguments; start, stop and step.
-The start argument is optional and specifies the beginning of the sequence, set to 0 by default.**
+The start argument is optional and specifies the beginning of the sequence, set to 0 by default.The round() function takes in a floating-point number and rounds it up to the nearest integer by default.
+If specified, the ndigits argument will round up the input to the number of decimal places entered.**

 ### 8) Round Function